DJ LeMahieu: 2019

 Due to injuries in the team, he spent time at first, second, and third base throughout the season.
 It was the first time he played in multiple positions since 2014, but did not cover shortstop that season.
 He was also the first Yankees player to ever make 25 starts in each of the three different infield positions.
 During the playoffs, he played exclusively at first base.
 In Game 6 of the 2019 ALCS, LeMahieu hit a game-tying two-run home-run in the ninth inning to tie the ballgame at 4–4, with the Yankees two outs from elimination.
-However, José Altuve would hit a walk-off home run in the bottom of the inning, eliminating the Yankees.
+However, Jose Altuve would hit a walk-off home run in the bottom of the inning, eliminating the Yankees.

 LeMahieu finished the 2019 season batting .327 with 26 home runs and 102 runs batted in during 145 games.
 He set new career highs in hits (197), doubles (33), home runs, runs batted in, runs scored (109), runs created (115), slugging percentage (.518), adjusted OPS+ (135), isolated power (.191), total bases (312), offensive WAR (5.2), fWAR (5.4), and bWAR (5.9).
 He had the lowest pull percentage of all major league batters (27.9%) and posted remarkably consistent stats all-round (his lowest monthly batting average was .282 in July, while his home/road and pre/post All-Star splits were .338/.318 and .336/.316 respectively).
 Additionally, besides ranking second in the American League in batting average behind Tim Anderson, he became the first Yankee to qualify for the batting title with a .300+ batting average since Canó in 2013, and posted the highest batting average for a Yankee player since Derek Jeter hit .334 in 2009.
 LeMahieu was awarded the Silver Slugger Award for the first time in his career, was named to the inaugural All-MLB First Team for second base, and finished fourth in the AL MVP voting behind Mike Trout, Alex Bregman, and Marcus Semien.